National Redress Scheme overview 003-18050700

 Six month acceptance period

-Applicants have a 6 month period to accept the offer of Redress from the date of the offer (an extension can be requested to the acceptance period in exceptional circumstances).
+Applicants have a 6 month period to accept their offer of Redress from the date of the offer.
+An extension can be requested to the acceptance period in exceptional circumstances, either before, at or after the acceptance period end date.

-If the applicant does not accept the offer within 6 months, the offer of Redress is taken to be declined.
-The applicant cannot apply to the Scheme again.
+- does not accept the offer within 6 months, the offer of Redress is taken to be declined.
+The applicant cannot apply to the Scheme again

-If an applicant received an advance payment of Redress from the Scheme, and then declines their final offer, they must pay back the advanced amount to the Commonwealth.
+- received an advance payment of Redress from the Scheme, they must pay back the advance amount to the Commonwealth if they:

 Review of decisions

 Applicants can request, in writing, an internal review of the original decision within 6 months from the date of the letter of offer.
-A different Independent Decision Maker (IDM) conducts the internal review on the basis that:
+A different Independent Decision Maker (IDM) conducts the internal review.

 After a review decision has been made, the applicant cannot request another review.
 It is up to the applicant to accept or decline the review decision, noting there are no further options for review.